asyncapi/bindings/solace/README.md

 `person/{personId}/updated`

-and you have one application that receive both events.
+and you have one application that receives both events.
 We also want each to be on its own queue.
 The AsyncAPI file could look like this:

 ```yaml
 components: